 Direct seeding outdoors

-Plant fresh (tan or black) seeds directly in a sandy loam, garden soil mixed with a little extra sand, perlite or aged bark nuggets for drainage.
+Plant fresh (tan, brown or black) seeds directly in a sandy loam, garden soil mixed with a little extra sand, perlite or aged bark nuggets for drainage.
 The pH should be near 7.0, which often means adding some garden lime to sweeten the soil.
 Either plant directly in a seed bed or use pots with good drainage holes, 10-12” in diameter.
 We prefer clay pots or root control bags for seeding, though plastic pots will work.

 Plant seeds about 1-2” apart, 2“ deep, and water well to settle in.
 Seed orientation does not seem critical; the rootlet will find its way downward.
 At Cricket Hill Garden, we will sink the pot into the garden bed so it is protected in winter.
 Choose a site that is half sun, half shade.
 Cover over the seeds with 2-3 inches of mulch for protection from squirrels.
 If late summer and fall weather is hot and dry, water periodically to prevent drying.
-Normally, this is not needed after September.
+Normally, this is not needed after September in our climate.
 Later in fall, in late November, add 2-3 more inches of mulch for winter protection.

 If conditions are right, the warm late summer weather will cause the seed to sprout and then cooler fall temperatures will promote root growth until the freezing weather.
 Nothing will show above soil level until next spring.
 Some seeds will not germinate until the second spring.
 Do not be impatient.
+We have given up on tree peony seed pots too soon, only to have them sprouting and growing in the compost pile!
+After two full years and 2 springs have past, and nothing shows, then likely you have a failure to germinate.
+This is often the case when you let the seeds dry out while germinating.
+So the first fall is very critical to have some moisture in the seed pot.

 Remove mulch from the pot in spring about two weeks after the ground has thawed, leaving pot submerged in the garden.
 Observe any new growth by May.
 Young sprouts need to be watered and fed a mild liquid fertilizer, such as Neptune’s Harvest fish-seaweed fertilizer every other month during the growing season, April to September.
 Young sprouts will be about 2” tall.